SunnyMaximo/iot-nxpimxa71ch-c/README.md

 [Configuring security policies](https://console.bluemix.net/docs/services/IoT/reference/security/set_up_policies.html#set_up_policies.md)

-### Register Device Type and Device:
+### Register Device Typies and Devices:

-Follow Step 1 described in the following link to register NXP-A71CH generic device type and your device ID, as returned by the provisioning script "provisionA71CH_WatsonIoT.sh" described in Step 2 of
+Follow Step 1 described in the following link to register NXP-A71CH-D generic device type and your device ID, as returned by the provisioning script "provisionA71CH_WatsonIoT.sh" described in Step 2 of
 [A71CH provisioning process](./provision_a71ch_for_watson_iot_demo.md) document )